 What are the Different Stampin’ Up!
 Catalogs?

-In a typical year, Stampin’ Up! has a main annual catalog, two seasonal catalogs, and a special sale catalog you can earn free products from qualifying purchases.
-The following catalogs are listed in the order they launch each year.
+In a typical year, Stampin’ Up! has a main annual catalog, two seasonal mini catalogs, and a special sale catalog you can earn free products from qualifying purchases.
+The following main catalogs are listed below.

 Stampin’ Up!
 Annual Catalog